sntissera/Relative-Abundance-of-Amino-Acids/docs/documentation.md

-# Relative abundance of amino acids
+# Relative abundance of nucleotides amino acids

-## A simple project that calulates the relative abundance of Amino acids.
+## A simple project that calulates the relative abundance of Nucleotides and Amino acids.

 ### Overview

-This simple project focuses on a simple workflow to parse a FASTA file using bash and Python and compute the relative abundance of amino acids in a given amino acid sequences.
+This simple project focuses on a simple workflow to parse a FASTA file using bash and Python and compute the relative abundance of nucleotides or amino acids in a given sequence.

 It is used for
+*
 * Protein sequence analysis
 * To visualise residue frequency distributions
 * Identifying different types of amino acid classification groups